Writing Style Guide

-The first reference to the campus should be University of Illinois at Urbana-Champaign.
+The first reference to the campus should be University of Illinois Urbana-Champaign.
 Acceptable second references to the campus include Illinois, U. of I. (for in-state and alumni audiences), and Urbana or the Urbana campus (to distinguish this campus from the Springfield and Chicago campuses).
 On subsequent references, make sure that the use is consistent.

 Do not use UIUC to refer to the campus.
 View the policy in the Campus Administrative Manual.

 Do not capitalize “university” when the word appears by itself as a noun or an adjective.
-Correct: The University of Illinois at Urbana-Champaign is a world-class research university.
+Correct: The University of Illinois Urbana-Champaign is a world-class research university.
 The university is one of the largest recipients of National Science Foundation funding in the United States.

 The word “Illinois” is a singular proper name ending in an s.
 As such, only an apostrophe at the end is needed to indicate possession.
 Example: Illinois’ athletic teams.

 Other campus names: University of California, Berkeley (no comma after city in university names).

 CAMPUSWIDE, CITYWIDE, NATIONWIDE, UNIVERSITYWIDE